Glasgow-ICG/open-optical-gating/README.md

 ## Installation

 The following instructions have been tested on:

 - Debian and CentOS Linux, Windows with Anaconda python, OS X with Anaconda python, Raspberry Pi 3 with Raspberry Pi OS (release: 2020-08-20).
 - Python 3.5-3.9

 ### Dependencies

-If you install this software through either of the following to methods, you should not need to install any extra dependencies.
+If you install this software using the following methods, you should not need to manually install any extra dependencies - any required packages will be automatically installed.
-All dependencies are specified in the `pyproject.toml` file.

 ### For users

-This package is not yet published to PyPi, but you can install it directly from our git respository using `pip`.
+This package is not yet published to PyPi, but you can install it directly from our git respository using the instructions given here.

 On any platform *except* the Raspberry Pi, run the following command:

 `python -m pip install --user git+https://github.com/Glasgow-ICG/open-optical-gating.git@main#egg=open-optical-gating`

-(Note: use `python3` in place of `python` if you have a Python 2.x installed as well)
+(Note: use `python3` in place of `python` if you have a Python 2.x version installed as well)

 On the Raspberry Pi, run the following commands: